ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Infrastructure.md

 1. AWS Management Console
     - web-based interface for accessing and managing AWS services.
+    - includes wizards and workflows that user can use to complete tasks in AWS services
 2. AWS Command Line Interface
     - automate the actions that your services and applications perform through scripts.
-    - automate the actions that your services and applications perform through scripts.
 3. AWS Software Development Kits
+    - SDKs enable user to develop AWS application in supported programming langauges.
     - SDKs make it easier for you to use AWS services through an API designed for your programming language or platform.
     - SDKs enable you to use AWS services with your existing applications or create entirely new applications that will run on AWS.